 Silos is something nobody really talks about unless you are knee deep in the SEO world, and do a lot of research about how to setup your website correctly from the beginning.
+Here you can check more about The Digital Swarm, they provide a pretty good list of basic stuff to be performed.

 Luckily for you, I have already done the research and will bring you to the forfront of exactly what silos are and how you can go about setting up your website to achieve fast local rankings that will hopefully make you some real money.
+Use reviews of Web 20 Ranker from White Label Reviews online to your advantage.

 With that being said, there are so many other blogs out there that talk about silos, but I believe they completely confuse the hell out of the reader.